Computable analysis on the space of marked groups

 \begin{proof} Because $K(v_{n})\underset{n\rightarrow\infty}{\sim}n$, there must exist an integer $b\in\mathbb{Z}$ such that for all $n$, $K(v_{n})>\frac{n}{2}+b$.

 We now show how to compute $\delta_{0}$.

-An element $x$ of $\mathcal{A}$ is given as input of $\delta_{0}$ via a finite description, which is the code $k$ of aTuring machine that enumerates $x$.
+An element $x$ of $\mathcal{A}$ is given as input of $\delta_{0}$ via a finite description, which is the code $k$ of a Turing machine that enumerates $x$.
 This code precisely constitutes an upper bound to the Kolmogorov complexity of $x$.
 Thus either $x$ it is the null sequence, or, if it can be written $v_{n}$ for some $n$, we have $k>\frac{n}{2}+b$, and thus $n<2(k-b)$.

 But since the element $v_{n}$ agrees with the null sequence only on its first $n$ terms, this means that if $x$ is not the null sequence, one of its first $2(k-b)$ digits must be a one.
-This can be easily checked, using the Turing Machine coded by $k$ until it has written the first $2(k-b)$ digits of $x$. \end{proof} The following question however remains open: \begin{problem} Characterize those sequences $\left(u_{n}\right)_{n\in\mathbb{N}}$ converging to the null sequence in the Cantor space for which any Markov computable function defined on $\{u_{n},n\in\mathbb{N}\}\cup\{0^{\omega}\}$ has to be continuous. \end{problem}
+This can be easily checked, using the Turing Machine coded by $k$ until it has written the first $2(k-b)$ digits of $x$. \end{proof}

-Note that peculiar instances of this problem naturally arise for groups: in \cite{Rauzy2020}, the author has constructed a residually finite group $G$ with solvable word problem with the property that any sequence of its finite quotients that converges to it must be non computable for $\Lambda_{WP}$.
-Thus one cannot apply Markov's Lemma to prove that $G$ cannot be distinguished from its finite quotients.
-On the other hand, the finite quotients of this group can easily be described, and there is no reason to think that their asymptotic Kolmogorov complexity is maximal.
-Thus the problem ``can $G$ be distinguished from its finite quotients?'' probably falls in between the cases which we are able to deal with.